zckb/azuread-shibboleth-docs/2-configure-shibboleth-idp-azuread.md

 Make sure that:
 +The relying party id value matches the *entityID* value of the *EntityDescriptor* element of the Azure AD metadata, for example as of today *"urn:federation:MicrosoftOnline"*;

-### Configuring the Shibboleth IdP attribute resolver
+### Configure the Shibboleth IdP attribute resolver
 Azure AD requires two pieces of data from Shibboleth IdP to locate the shadow account in the authentication platform.
 1.	**Azure AD ImmutableID**.
 Azure AD requires that you select a unique identifier for each user in your user directory.
 You must also configure Shibboleth IdP to send this attribute on each federated login to Azure AD in the SAML 2.0 *NameID* assertion.
 This identifier must not change for this user over the lifetime of the user being in your system.
 Azure AD Service calls this attribute the *ImmutableID*.
 The value for the unique identifier must not contain domain information and is case-sensitive.
 For example, do not use user@shibb.contoso.edu.